Venkatjagu/Excel-AtliQ-Hardwares-Business-Reports/README.md

-# Sales & Finance Reports
+# AtliQ Hardwares: Sales & Finance Reports

 ## Overview
 This repository contains sales and finance reports for **Atliq Hardwares**, providing insights into customer performance, market performance, and financial statements.
 The reports are structured to support data-driven decision-making and business growth strategies.